nwayesha/msisdn-service/README.md

 # MSISDN-Demo
-#### Conversion of given mobile number to international MSISDN format.
+#### Conversion of given mobile numbers to international MSISDN format.

 This project is implemented to demonstrate the international MSISDN conversion of a given mobile number.